michaelpautov/rgs-test-task/README.md

 ---

-## Часть 2: RGS Platform (Интеграционный слой)
+## Part 2: RGS Platform (Integration Layer)

-RGS принимает запросы от игры и общается с оператором.
+RGS receives requests from the game and communicates with the operator.

 ### RGS API